 Pour boiling water over the usu-age to get rid of the oil on the surface, and slice to 2 cm.

 Bring the B. ingredients to a boil, add the shredded usu-age, and until simmer there's no moisture left in the pan.

 Peel the lotus root and slice thinly.
 Blanch in boiling water.
 Bring the C. ingredients to a boil, cool, and put in the lotus root slices to marinate.

 Julienne the carrot to 2 cm long, and blanch quickly.
 Blanch the snow peas too and julienne.

-Make very thin omelettes with the eggs, and shred very thinly to make kinshi tamago.
+Make very thin omelette crepes with the eggs, and julienne to make kinshi tamago.

 Rinse the rice and cook as usual, using a bit less water than normal.